|Dates||June 1 - August 15, 2014|

 FEDERAÇÃO DAS INDÚSTRIAS DO ESTADO DO PARANÁ - FIEP (CIN) - Global Affairs student

-...Plus MANY other options in Economics, Business, Government, Global Affairs, Environmental Conservation, Non-Profits, IT, Urban Planning and other fields.
+...Plus MANY other options in Economics, Tourism, Business, Government, Global Affairs, Environmental Conservation, Non-Profits, IT, Urban Planning and other fields.
 Students are placed based on their academic background and professional interests.

 You should plan to leave the United States at least one day prior to the program start date to arrive in Brazil for the first day of the program.
 You can schedule your return to the United States from Brazil for the last day of the program or choose to travel independently.